 If you think you’ll need more RAM or even more storage there are configuration options at point of purchase online but most people will be fine with the base model.
 If you need to edit video or want to play high-level games, the cheapest Macs won’t do, unfortunately.

 The MacBook Air isn’t as cheap as it once was but it’s still Apple’s cheapest laptop and the best option for most people.
-Read our comparison of the MacBook and MacBook Air.

 The 21.5-inch iMac starts at £1,049/$1,099.
-That machine was last updated by Apple in June 2017, so the components aren't as new as the Mac mini and MacBook Air.
+That entry-level machine was last updated by Apple in June 2017, so the components aren't as new as the Mac mini and MacBook Air.
 Plus there are a few other things that are worth bearing in mind before parting with your cash.

 The first is that the entry-level iMac is not the same as the next iMac in the range.
 The key difference is the fact that it doesn't have a Retina display: a 4K Retina display will cost you another £200/$200 - money well spent if you can afford it.

-Inside you will find a 2.3GHz dual-core i5 processor and 8GB RAM.
+Back to the cheapest iMac if you really can't afford the £200/$200 jump (though we implore you to find the money from somewhere for your own benefit) - you will find a 2.3GHz dual-core i5 processor (7th-gen) and 8GB RAM.
 The RAM runs at 2133MHz - that's slower RAM than the rest of the iMac range, but the same as the Air.
 The RAM in the Mac mini is faster though at 2666MHz.